developer-friendly/blog/docs/posts/0010-cert-manager.md

 ## Step 4: HTTPS Application

 That's all the things we aimed to do today.
-At this point, we can create our HTTPS only application and expose it securely to the wild internet!
+At this point, we can create our HTTPS-only application and expose it securely to the wild internet!

 ```yaml title="app/deployment.yml"
 -8<- "docs/codes/0010/app/deployment.yml"